zsteinmetz/envalysis/README.md

 * Categorize water drop penetration times according to Bisdom et al. (1993) `bisdom()`
-* Report significant figures, i.e. round means and erros to the least significant digit, using `signifig()`
+* Report significant figures, namely round means and erros to the least significant digit, using `signifig()`
 * Clean, black-and-white ggplot2 theme for scientific publications `theme_publish()`; a preview is available